-“Nope,” I stated, like I really knew.
+“Nope,” I stated as if I really knew.
 “He wants to live.
 He’s a toady and an asshole but he wants to survive like the rest of us.
-If we follow what Casey says then everyone’s going to get dead or wounded before we get half way there, including Jurgens, and he knows that.
+If we follow what Casey says then everyone’s going to get dead or wounded before we get halfway there, including Jurgens, and he knows that.
 Later on will be a different story.”

 “There’s going to be trouble,” the Gunny replied, his voice almost a whisper.

 “Like we’re not in trouble?”
 I said.
 “Stevens, you take Zippo and get up to Sugar Daddy’s platoon and let him know what we’re doing.
 Use his radio to stay in contact here.
 Fusner can give you a frequency so we’re not overheard on the combat net.
 Make sure you tell him about the arty coming in.
 I can’t fire down across the river because Cunningham can’t depress enough, so we’re dependent on the machine guns to cover the river and our flank patrol on the other side.
 Have him pull all the tracers out of the links if we have time, and then pass the order not to use M-16s if it can be helped.
 If Charlie’s out there, and I’m dead sure he is, then all we’re giving away is that we’re moving, and not exactly where we are on this side.
 Tracers would reveal that.”